Energy and Water

-RMIT has installed a range of water saving technologies across all campuses including: grey water recycling, water efficient fixtures, rainwater harvesting and drought tolerant landscaping.
+Through the Sustainable Urban Precincts Program RMIT has installed a range of water saving technologies across all campuses including: grey water recycling, water efficient fixtures and rainwater harvesting.

-You can assist in saving water by taking the following simple actions:
+In the workplace you can save water by taking the following simple actions:

 - Only run dishwashers and washing machines when full and use economy settings